Whitney Houston’s Estate Reportedly Planning Hologram Tour, New Album

 Whitney Houston’s estate is planning to breathe new life into the diva’s brand with a hologram tour and a new album in the near future.

-Entertainment Weekly reported that Pat Houston, Whitney’s sister-in-law and estate executor told the New York Times that the estate was planning an album consisting of previously unreleased tracks from the singer’s self-titled 1985 album along with a hologram concert series.
+Entertainment Weekly reported that Pat Houston, Whitney’s sister-in-law and estate executor, told The New York Times that the estate was planning an album consisting of previously unreleased tracks from the singer’s self-titled 1985 album along with a hologram concert series.

 “The hologram has taken precedence over everything,” Houston said, adding that the hologram will include hits like “I Wanna Dance With Somebody (Who Loves Me)” and “The Greatest Love of All” with original band members and backup singers providing real-life background support.